AngleProtocol/angle-docs/guides/app-guides/earn/staking/univ3-lp.md

 \texttt{(agEUR in the position / agEUR in the pool)}+ 0.2 \times \texttt{(other token in the position / other token in the pool)}] \times \texttt{veANGLE boost}
 $$

-One big difference with incentives mechanisms relying on wrapping Uniswap V3 positions into ERC20 is that LPs can now provide liquidity on any range they want, and any Uniswap liquidity manager can be integrated.
+One big difference with incentives mechanisms relying on wrapping Uniswap V3 positions into ERC20 is that with this mechanism LPs can provide liquidity on any range they want, and any Uniswap liquidity manager can be integrated.

 For example, a tight range will virtually provide more liquidity and earn more fees and ANGLE rewards.
 However, it has more chance to become out-of-range and suffer from [impermanent loss](https://www.youtube.com/watch?v=8XJ1MSTEuU0).